Aman9868/SQL-AI-Agents-Streamlit-App/Readme.md

 # 🖼️ Demo
  Here’s a demo of the application in action:

- In this example, the user connects to a MySQL database named `agrisarathi`, asks questions, and receives both SQL queries and natural language responses from the AI.
+ In this example, the user connects to a  database named `agrisarathi`, asks questions, and receives both SQL queries and natural language responses from the AI.

 ![alt text](samplenlp.png)
 ![alt text](ab11f6fe-b311-4d8c-96fa-43d42a0f449d.gif)